cantinasoftware/RestClient/README.md

 The shared client is a singleton RestClient instance which you can configure with a Base URL.

     RestClient client = RestClient.getSharedClient().setBaseURL("http://api.example.com/");

+You will almost certainly want to configure timeouts like this:

+    RestClient.getSharedClient().setConnectionTimeout(1000).setSocketTimeout(1000);

 Making requests
 ---------------